+NOTE: The payload structure in Figure A.3.3.3.4-2 is an example and the number and placement of the E bytes may vary.
+None of the currently specified subsequent E bytes can be frame specific.

 A.3.4 Frame Data

 The RTP payload comprises, apart from headers, one or several coded frames, the Frame Data.